pallets/click/docs/exceptions.rst

 1. If an :exc:`EOFError` or :exc:`KeyboardInterrupt` happens, reraise it
     as :exc:`Abort`.
-2. If an :exc:`ClickException` is raised, invoke the :meth:`ClickException.show` method on it to display it and then exit the program with :attr:`ClickException.exit_code`.
+2. If a :exc:`ClickException` is raised, invoke the :meth:`ClickException.show` method on it to display it and then exit the program with :attr:`ClickException.exit_code`.
 3. If an :exc:`Abort` exception is raised print the string ``Aborted!`` to standard error and exit the program with exit code ``1``.
-4.  if it goes through well, exit the program with exit code ``0``.
+4. If it goes through well, exit the program with exit code ``0``.

 What if I don't want that?
 --------------------------